-While the contributions to the costing of UREs are periodically transferred to dealer associations for the maintenance of URE operations, the resources obtained as accreditation fees from recycling companies were allocated to the expansion of assets owned by the Institute and leased to Campo Limpo - Reciclagem e Transformação de Plásticos S.A. ("Campo Limpo"), whose stockholders are associates of the Institute (Note 10), in the city of Taubaté, state of São Paulo.
-From 2013, when the investments in Taubaté were concluded, the accreditation fee started to be fully allocated to the reduction of the associate contribution.
+While the contributions to the costing of UREs are periodically transferred to dealer associations for the maintenance of URE operations, the resources obtained as accreditation fees from recycling companies were allocated to the expansion of assets owned by the Institute and leased to Campo Limpo - Reciclagem e Transformação de Plásticos S.A. ("Campo Limpo S.A."), whose stockholders are associates of the Institute (Note 1.4), in the city of Taubaté, state of São Paulo.